Earn your Master's in Nursing and stand out in the crowd.

 Not all tracks are offered every term.

-The Master of Science degree in nursing program prepares graduates with enhanced nursing knowledge and skills to address the evolving needs of the health care system.
+The Master of Science degree in nursing program helps prepare graduates with enhanced nursing knowledge and skills to address the evolving needs of the health care system.
 Graduates of the MSN program should have learned the following skills:

 - Staff Development